Anglo Engineering Concepts – Back to Systems Thinking

-The first task faced by any armoured vehicle designer and user is to understand the role; to scope out something like a Cardinal Points Specification of perhaps half a dozen defining characteristics the design needs to have.
+The first task faced by any armoured vehicle designer and the user is to understand the role; to scope out something like a Cardinal Points Specification of perhaps half a dozen defining characteristics the design needs to have.
 Without such a CPS the created armoured vehicle may not fit comfortably into any roles – a square peg looking for any vaguely square-shaped round hole into which it can be forced.

 Once each role had its defined purpose, a brief study was carried out to investigate the problem space, including reviews of the strengths and weaknesses of earlier vehicles to pick out valuable features to carry forward to new designs.
-Ever since the invention of the tank, armoured vehicle designers have come up with very clever solutions to problems which are as relevant now as they ever were.
+Ever since the invention of the tank, armoured vehicle designers have come up with very clever solutions to problems that are as relevant now as they ever were.
 Incorporating these, together with modern systems and approaches is in no way outdated thinking; the external shape of the new designs merely reflects the packaging of the necessary subsystems and human factors, taking those earlier smart solutions which have been brought up to date into account.

 There may be raised eyebrows at the imposed C-130 transportability constraint given that the UK now has A400M but there are sound reasons to work with this constraint.
 Firstly the 9ft by 9ft gauge and 18t weight limit are entirely appropriate for a family of vehicles to replace CVR(T) and other similar light armoured vehicles.
-Secondly, while the UK has A400M many of our allies do not, and the flexibility of deploying as part of an allies force seemed worth retaining.
-Thirdly, complying with C-130 gauge also makes rail and road transport much easier, ensures slick RO-RO operations, and keeps the vehicles down to road vehicle bulk such that few routes would be impassable using extant infrastructure.
+Secondly, while the UK has A400M many of our allies do not, and the flexibility of deploying as part of an ally’s force seemed worth retaining.
+Thirdly, complying with the C-130 gauge also makes rail and road transport much easier, ensures slick RO-RO operations, and keeps the vehicles down to road vehicle bulk such that few routes would be impassable using the extant infrastructure.
 Finally, holding to C-130 constraints maximises export potential which would be of value to UK PLC.

-The counter-argument most often pitched at this is that in the contemporary operating environment, light armour of such compact form cannot meet protection levels necessary to survive the most likely threats.
+The counter-argument most often pitched at this is that in the contemporary operating environment, the light armour of such compact form cannot meet the protection levels necessary to survive the most likely threats.
 This would be a valid argument if the entire fleet of armour was to be changed to sub-20t vehicles. but the Army will still have its 70t MBT’s, 38t Ajax, 30t+ upgraded Warrior and MIV, which is likely to be a 35t vehicle.

 If threats are so severe, then field the kit appropriate but accept the limitations they bring; the restrictions on routes, the greater logistic tail, the reduction in stealth (visual and IR but particularly noise).
-On the other hand, where rapid reaction and get-to-anywhere mobility are key, using a light small mobility focused armour capability has its advantages.
+On the other hand, where rapid reaction and get-to-anywhere mobility are key, using a light small mobility-focused armour capability has its advantages.

 Different tools for different jobs.

 Low weight does not necessarily mean paper-thin protection.
 These smaller vehicles have been designed with a thick and heavy hide but due to smaller surface areas, the weight of equivalent protection armour is less than would be seen on larger armoured vehicles.
-There are also some very interesting new developments in passive and reactive forms of protection, and many active forms of protection now being marketed.
-Clearly, cost is key as in all projects, but this points towards better than expected protection in smaller and lighter platforms.
+There are also some very interesting new developments in passive and reactive forms of protection, and many active forms of protection are now being marketed.
+Clearly, the cost is key as in all projects, but this points towards better than expected protection in smaller and lighter platforms.

-Those who follow TD’s daily feed of defence related snippets will recall this comment: “Start with a common engine, wheels, tyres, transmission & other bits, then, AND ONLY THEN, build vehicles around them.
+Those who follow TD’s daily feed of defence-related snippets will recall this comment: “Start with a common engine, wheels, tyres, transmission & other bits, then, AND ONLY THEN, build vehicles around them.
 Systems thinking.”
 Those who cut their teeth in the UK defence industry of the last century have always sought to use common components and subsystems, a discipline that the Government Defence Establishments promoted, encouraged and sometimes enforced.
 No surprise then that exactly this approach has been followed with the vehicle concepts described here.

 This graphic shows each current vehicle type drawn to the same scale; it is not exhaustive or definitive, for example, no armoured JCB’s nor Command or Engineer or Repair/Recovery Variants of all the types depicted, but it does indicate the broad and varied nature of UK armoured vehicles.